Image sourced from @flavia_feijo_epi@med-mastodon.com and upscaled

 The heart:

-(Journal of Virology, 2022; Circulation Research, 2023; Cardiovascular Diagnosis & Therapy, 2024 [study cohort: people undergoing heart surgery 6 months post-recovery from the Omicron wave in China; initial symptom severity unknown; includes viral persistence in cardiac tissue]) -
+(Journal of Virology, 2022; Circulation Research, 2023; Cardiovascular Diagnosis & Therapy, 2024 [study cohort: people undergoing heart surgery 6 months post-recovery from the Omicron wave in China; initial symptom severity unknown; includes viral persistence in cardiac tissue]; Nature Microbiology, 2024) -

 The lungs: